Vintage rink used by '94 Rangers sells for $49K

 The lot, sold by Goldin Auctions, includes the dasher boards, Plexiglas, benches, goals and nets.

-"New Yorkers love their hockey, and a big fan wanted to keep the memories closer to home," said Goldin Auctions president Ken Goldin.
+"New Yorkers love their hockey, and a big fan wanted to keep the memories closer to home," Goldin Auctions president Ken Goldin said.
 "It is the largest item we have ever sold."

 Some of the boards and goals are signed by members of the 1994 Rangers Stanley Cup champion team including Mark Messier, Brian Leetch and Mike Richter, who ended a 54-year championship drought that year.